 It’s easy to understand the leap to either extreme.

 On one hand, we feel it’s our job to share what knowledge we have, and if some hard knocks will get the kid on what we think is a better course in life, a little antagonization might be just what the doctor ordered.

-On the other hand, we don’t want anyone to judge our children, friends, siblings, whatever, by how they look, because they are wonderful people.
+On the other hand, we don’t want anyone to judge our children, friends, siblings, by how they look, because they are wonderful people.
 Living healthily is difficult, so screw anyone who tells them to change.
-We think they’re wonderful people and that’s all that should matter.
+We think they’re great and that’s all that should matter.

 Unfortunately, both of these approaches can be more harmful than helpful.

-Killing a kid’s confidence and happiness can have an incredibly negative impact on their life, and can actually change them for the worse.
-It may also result in their perpetuating the hazing ritual — finding anyone in their life who isn’t picture-perfect physically and harassing them into the same self-deprecative depression.
+Killing a kid’s confidence and happiness can have a negative impact on their life, and can actually change them for the worse.
+It may also result in their perpetuating the hazing ritual, finding anyone in their life who isn’t picture-perfect physically and harassing them into the same self-deprecative depression.